BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_11.md

 ## Judicial District

 We're next going to head to the west.
-Checkout Pokestar Studios if you like, then go west into the Judicial District.
+Checkout Pokestar Studios then go west into the Judicial District.

 !battle(["Herald",:WORKERM,0], "City Field")